 On the 10th of September 1984, with the blessings of His Holiness the Dalai Lama, the Tibetan Women's Association was officially reinstated with 12 branches throughout India.
 Today, the TWA has over 20,000 members and 58 branches worldwide including branches in India, Nepal, Europe, Japan, Australia, Switzerland, the United States of America, and Canada.
 TWA sees itself as the natural continuation of our many brave sisters who sacrificed their lives for the freedom and protection of Tibet.

 TWA's main objective is to raise public awareness of the abuses faced by Tibetan women in Chinese-occupied Tibet.
-Through extensive publicity and involvement in national and international affairs, TWA alerts communities to the gender-specific human rights abuses committed against Tibetan women in the form of forced birth control policies such as sterilizations and abortions, and restrictions on religious, political, social and cultural freedoms.
+Through extensive publicity and involvement in national and international affairs, TWA alerts communities to the gender-specific human rights abuses committed against Tibetan women in the form of forced birth control policies such as sterilizations and abortions, and restrictions on religious, political, social, and cultural freedoms.

 Want to learn more about the history of women's struggles in Tibet?
-View Chapter One of Breaking the Shackles: 50 Years of Tibetan Women’s Struggle PDF format (see the book synopsis here).
+View Chapter One of Breaking the Shackles: 50 Years of Tibetan Women’s Struggle in PDF format (see the book synopsis here).

 A map of Tibet - click to enlarge (source: Central Tibetan Administration)